carlos-chiale/carlos-chiale/README.md

 #### **About me**

+- ⚙️  For backendend: Java, Node

-- 🖥️  For front-end: React
+- 🖥️  For frontend: React

 - 📱  For mobile: React Native

 - 🌎   Experience with geographic information systems.